2000 – 2002

 Kick-off for the 20th anniversary

 In May 2020, the CBA was finally spun off into the “Cultural Broadcasting Archive – Verein zur Förderung digitaler Kommunikation“, which is now the owner and operator of the platform.
+To this end, Radio FRO triggered the Association of Free Radio Austria’s share in the platform and resold it to the new association.

 The 20th anniversary was also the occasion for a new corporate identity and a new website design.
 The platform was relaunched on October 10, 2020 and has since been further developed in a variety of directions, giving greater emphasis on opening up to new target groups.